md8n/GCodeClean/README.md

 dotnet run
 ```

-... and, after it has downloaded all of the packages it needs with nuget, and built `GCodeClean`, you'll get a little bit of help info like this:
+... and, after it has downloaded all of the packages it needs with nuget (which may take a while), and built `GCodeClean`, you'll get a little bit of help info like this:
 ```
 GCode Clean
 -----------